-Guild Wars 2 review
+Guild Wars 2 full review

 The arrival of Guild Wars 2 on the Mac took us rather by surprise.
 The PC version was launched in August, but during its long years of development there was never any mention of a possible Mac version – until we recently received an email from the developers with a download link.